-We ensure the longevity of our impact by partnering closely with institutions that have a vested long-term interest in the country, including domestic and international governments, local healthcare institutions (public, private, and faith-based), international non-profit organizations, U.S.-based hospitals and private companies conducting business in Tanzania.
+We ensure the longevity of our impact by partnering closely with institutions that have a vested long-term interest in the country, including domestic and international governments, local healthcare institutions (public, private, and faith-based), international and local non-profit organizations, U.S.-based hospitals and private companies conducting business in sub-Saharan Africa.

 The Catholic University of Health and Allied Sciences (CUHAS) is in Mwanza, Tanzania, and is one of Tanzania’s seven medical schools country-wide.
 CUHAS educates ~2,400 healthcare students from the certificate level to post-graduate degree level.
 CUHAS has worked in partnership with Touch since 2004, when Touch helped support CUHAS’ inaugural class of 10 medical students.
 CUHAS is a flagship institution of Touch’s Treat & Train Network.
-On this site, we refer to CUHAS and BMC collectively as “Bugando”.
+On this site, we refer to CUHAS and Bugando Medical Centre collectively as “Bugando.”

 Bugando Medical Centre (BMC) is a 900-bed referral and teaching hospital in Mwanza, Tanzania.
-As one of Tanzania’s four largest hospitals, it serves 17 million people throughout the Lake Zone.
+As one of Tanzania’s four largest hospitals, it serves 17 million people throughout the Lake Zone Region.
 Touch and BMC have worked in partnership since our inception in 2004 and it is a flagship institution of our Treat & Train Network.
-In addition to providing patient care, BMC provides nursing and Assistant Medical Officer training for ~300 students.
+In addition to providing patient care, BMC has training programs for nurses, including an eLearning program.

 Pathfinder is a global non-profit working to improve the sexual and reproductive health of women, men, and young people in developing countries.
-Pathfinder has been working with Touch in implementing our Mobilizing Maternal Health program, training community healthcare workers for village outreach, and integrating the referral and transportation system across the selected districts.
+Pathfinder has been working with Touch in implementing our M-Mama program, training community healthcare workers for village outreach, and integrating the referral and transportation system across the selected districts.